JGilsenan/ss_tc_tool_temp_manager/readme.md

-# TO DO:
-# TO DO:
-# TO DO:
-# TO DO:
-# TO DO:
-# TO DO:
-- line 687
-    - when you start with T0 make sure and add a 'clean nozzle' step after it has been fully heated
-    - when you start with another tool, add a 'clean nozzle' step in the first tool selection after the tool has been selected
-- process:
-    - make a clean nozzle call the first time a tool is used
-- external:
-    - create a refined clean nozzle macro that can be safely run even if printing already started by noting current position, moving above the brush, dropping onto the brush, cleaning the nozzle, then raising up above the print line, then going to current pos previously noted

-# TO DO:
-# TO DO:
-# TO DO:
-# TO DO:
-# TO DO:
-# TO DO:
-- add param to toolchange gcode section that users can set for clean nozzle upon toolchange

 # Intro:
 This is a post processing script designed for use with superslicer (ss) and klipper, in particular printers setup to use klipper-toolchanger. (for example my Voron 350 build)